DanielaDeMoura/DanielaDeMoura/README.md

 - 👋 Hi, I’m @DanielaDeMoura
 - 👀 I’m interested in ...
 Software Engineering at the moment
 - 🌱 I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... nothing at the moment.
-- 📫 How to reach me ...
+- 📫 How to reach me ... contact me via email.

 <!---
 DanielaDeMoura/DanielaDeMoura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.